Writing

 You can read reviews of this book here, here, here, here and here.

 Bonea, Amelia.
 The News of Empire: Telegraphy, Journalism, and the Politics of Reporting in Colonial India, c.
 1830-1900.
 New Delhi: Oxford University Press, 2016.
-Awarded the 2017 AHA Eugenia M. Palmegiano Prize in the History of Journalism.
+Winner of the Inaugural AHA Eugenia M. Palmegiano Prize in the History of Journalism 2017.

 You can read the Eugenia M. Palmegiano Prize citation for this book in Perspectives on History (December 2017).
 Or you can take a look at some of the reviews here, here, here and here.